-The extent that habitat is mapped throughout Development Corridor and Disturbance Footprint is provided in Table 4.2 and shown on Figure 3.3 in Section 3.2.2 (also provided as Figure 7.1 of Attachment B2 (Assessment of Matters of National Environmental Significance)).
+The extent that habitat is mapped throughout Development Corridor and Disturbance Footprint is provided in Table 4.6 and shown on Figure 3.3 in Section 3.2.2 (also provided as Figure 7.1 of Attachment B2 (Assessment of Matters of National Environmental Significance)).
 Given the data resolution required to complete habitat extent mapping, the comparative habitat extent areas are unavailable for the Study Area.

 Habitat Criteria Mapping Justification Extent within Development Corridor (ha) Extent within the Disturbance Footprint (ha) Known habitat (confirmed) An 80 m buffer on confirmed Cycas megacarpa records, to reflect the latest population research which indicates most individuals disperse within 80 m of mature female plants (Etherington et al. 2018; James 2016 PhD thesis).
 Mapping has not been limited to certain REs noting the species was also recorded within non-remnant vegetation within the Study Area.
-209.5 145.1 Known habitat (suspected) Includes areas of the Development Corridor for which known habitat (confirmed) does not overlap, however based on adjacent records and connective habitat, Cycas megacarpa presence is presumed or reasonably suspected.
-131.8 79.3 Known habitat (total) Combined areas of confirmed and suspected habitat 341.3 224.4 Nil detected Includes areas of the Development Corridor which have been confirmed (via field survey) to not support Cycas megacarpa .
-Nil recorded habitat also includes areas where reasonable extrapolation to edges of the Development Corridor has been applied, based on nearby 'absence' records, absence of connective habitat and field derived opinions of ecologists.
-1004.8 642.2
+598.6 399.9 Known habitat (suspected) Includes areas of the Development Corridor for which known habitat (confirmed) does not overlap, however based on adjacent records and connective habitat, Cycas megacarpa presence is presumed or reasonably suspected.
+414.8 241.6 Known habitat (total) Combined areas of confirmed and suspected habitat 1,013.4 641.5